-Alpen-Adria-Universität Klagenfurt (AAU) currently has two different sites: one in Klagenfurt and one in Vienna.
-Several departments and research groups run by the Faculty of Interdisciplinary Studies (IFF) are based in Vienna.
-Within a national higher education context, AAU’s sense of regional responsibility and its position as a “flagship institution” in terms of its smart specialisation strategy mean that it is much in demand as an institution, particularly within Carinthia itself.
+Within a national higher education context, the University of Klagenfurt’s sense of regional responsibility and its position as a “flagship institution” in terms of its smart specialisation strategy mean that it is much in demand as an institution, particularly within Carinthia itself.

 Strategic aims connected to location

-The principles guiding the university focus on anchoring Alpen-Adria-Universität Klagenfurt within the region, as well as fulfilling the requirements placed on it as a university.
+The principles guiding the university focus on anchoring the University of Klagenfurt within the region, as well as fulfilling the requirements placed on it as a university.

-As such, AAU is required to satisfy international standards of research and teaching and is supported in this endeavour by its research- and theory-led teaching and the visibility and reputation of its research.
-AAU’s strategic aim is to significantly enhance the competitiveness of its teaching and research at a national and international level.
+As such, the University of Klagenfurt is required to satisfy international standards of research and teaching and is supported in this endeavour by its research- and theory-led teaching and the visibility and reputation of its research.
+The University of Klagenfurt’s strategic aim is to significantly enhance the competitiveness of its teaching and research at a national and international level.
 In particular, the international visibility and competitiveness of the university’s research activities should therefore be significantly increased within relevant research communities so that young researchers are also able to compete successfully for international research positions and funding.
-The ability to compete and co-operate at an international level means that AAU students have the academic foundation needed to continue their studies or complete their degree at any university in the world, and also that incoming students to AAU have access to a teaching and study environment of an international standard.
+The ability to compete and co-operate at an international level means that the University of Klagenfurt students have the academic foundation needed to continue their studies or complete their degree at any university in the world, and also that incoming students to the University of Klagenfurt have access to a teaching and study environment of an international standard.

-AAU’s unique location at the intersection of three cultures represents a strategic opportunity for research and teaching informed by internationalisation.
-AAU believes it has a duty to make a contribution to the development of the Alps-Adriatic region, whether this be through joint research and development projects with regional partners or teaching and knowledge transfer within the region, which is an area of particular importance for less mobile sections of society.
-AAU also believes it has a responsibility to support the efforts of local government to stem the flow of young people leaving the region through its activity.
-AAU views itself as the centre of a learning-driven region and fulfils a number of different roles there.
+The University of Klagenfurt’s unique location at the intersection of three cultures represents a strategic opportunity for research and teaching informed by internationalisation.
+The University of Klagenfurt believes it has a duty to make a contribution to the development of the Alps-Adriatic region, whether this be through joint research and development projects with regional partners or teaching and knowledge transfer within the region, which is an area of particular importance for less mobile sections of society.
+The University of Klagenfurt also believes it has a responsibility to support the efforts of local government to stem the flow of young people leaving the region through its activity.
+The University of Klagenfurt views itself as the centre of a learning-driven region and fulfils a number of different roles there.
 It ‘produces’ highly qualified intellectual capital for the region, is an incubator of innovation and entrepreneurship and an attractive employer, and also brings opportunities for cultural and political discourse to Carinthia.

-AAU’s multi-faceted relationships with organisations across the region are central to AAU’s international research activities, teaching and knowledge transfer.
-AAU identifies prospective areas for synergistic development at the university, which can then be used to formulate additional guiding principles that contribute to the pooling of resources within the region so that it can build upon its strengths and invest in well-defined areas for development.
+The University of Klagenfurt’s multi-faceted relationships with organisations across the region are central to the University of Klagenfurt’s international research activities, teaching and knowledge transfer.
+The University of Klagenfurt identifies prospective areas for synergistic development at the university, which can then be used to formulate additional guiding principles that contribute to the pooling of resources within the region so that it can build upon its strengths and invest in well-defined areas for development.